Karl Küpfmüller: Studies in communication theory

-About 1928, he did the same analysis that Harry Nyquist did, to show that not more than 2B independent pulses per second could be put through a channel of bandwidth B. He did this by quantifying the time-bandwidth product k of various communication signal types, and showing that k could never be less than 1/2.
+About 1928, he did the same analysis that Harry Nyquist did, to show that not more than 2B independent pulses per second could be put through a channel of bandwidth B hertz.
+He did this by quantifying the time-bandwidth product k of various communication signal types, and showing that k could never be less than 1/2.
 From his 1931 paper (rough translation from Swedish):

 "The time law allows comparison of the capacity of each transfer method with various known methods.
 On the other hand it indicates the limits that the development of technology must stay within.
 One interesting question for example is where the lower limit for k lies.
 The answer is acquired by at least one power change being needed to achieve one signal.
 So the frequency range must be at least so wide that the settling time becomes less than the duration of a signal, and from this comes k=1/2.
 So we can never get below this value, no matter how technology develops."